 There are many advantages of a laparoscopic procedure.
 The scar is a lot smaller so there is less likely to be as much pain after your operation.

-With laparascopic gastrectomy, you are likely to be up on your feet quicker with a reduced hospital stay in comparison to an open procedure.
+With laparascopic gastrectomy surgery for stomach cancer, you are likely to be up on your feet quicker with a reduced hospital stay in comparison to an open procedure.

 Internal scarring or “adhesions” are less likely with laparoscopy and potentially less risk of damage to your internal organs and reduced bleeding risk.